History of time in the United States: Railway time

 One of the first reported incidents which brought about a change in how time was organized on railways in the United States occurred in New England in August 1853.
 Two trains heading towards each other on the same track collided in the Valley Falls train collision because the train conductors had different times set on their watches, resulting in the death of 14 passengers.

-Railway schedules were coordinated in New England shortly after this incident Numerous other collisions led to the setting up of the General Time Convention, a committee of railway companies to agree on scheduling.
+Railway schedules were coordinated in New England shortly after this incident.
+Numerous other collisions led to the setting up of the General Time Convention, a committee of railway companies to agree on scheduling.

 In 1870 Charles F. Dowd, who was unconnected with the railway movement or civil authorities, proposed A System of National Times for Railroads, which involved a single time for railways but the keeping of local times for towns.
 Although this did not find favor with railway managers, in 1881 they agreed for the idea to be investigated by William Frederick Allen, who was the secretary of the General Time Convention and managing editor of the Travellers' Official Guide to the Railways.
-He proposed replacing the 50 different railway times with five time zones.
+He proposed replacing the 50 railway times with five time zones.
 He eventually persuaded the railway managers and the politicians running the cities that had several railway stations that it was in their interests to speedily adopt his simpler proposals, which aligned the zones with cities' railroad stations.
-In doing so, they would pre-empt the imposition of more costly and cumbersome arrangements by different state legislators and the naval authorities, both of whom favored retention of local times.
+In doing so, they would pre-empt the imposition of more costly and cumbersome arrangements by state legislators and the naval authorities, both of whom favored retention of local times.

 On 11 October 1883, a convention of railroad executives met in Chicago at the General Time Convention (later renamed the American Railway Association) and agreed to the implementation of five time zones in North America, using Greenwich Mean Time as a basis.
-Right to the end there was opposition expressed by many smaller towns and cities to the imposition of railway time.
-For example, in Indianapolis the report in the daily Sentinel for November 17, 1883, protested that people would have to "eat sleep work ... and marry by railroad time".
-However, with the support of nearly all railway companies, most cities and influential observatories such as Yale and Harvard, this collaborative approach led to standard railway time being introduced at noon on November 18, 1883.
+Right to the end, many small towns and cities expressed opposition to the imposition of railway time.
+On November 17, 1883, the Indianapolis Sentinel lamented that "the sun is no longer to boss the job" and that "people must eat, sleep, and work by railroad time... people will have to marry by railroad time... ministers will be required to preach by railroad time".

+Nonetheless, standard railway time was supported by nearly all rail companies, as well as by most cities and influential institutions such as Yale and Harvard, and was introduced at noon on November 18, 1883.
 This consensus held and was incorporated into federal law in 1918.